moody7alim/youtube-clone/README.md

 # Youtube-clone

 Youtube-clone is an open-source project made for those who consume youtube more than _six_ hours a day, like the developer himself.
 The project limits the number of search results from youtube, so you can watch the only video you want to watch.
-No auto-watch next, no other suggestions, and no sidebar ads.
+No autoplay, no other suggestions, and no sidebar ads.

 ## Where to find?